 Last year, a Senate draft of Perkins Reauthorization did use the “well-rounded” definition found in ESSA.
 This continues to be the direction that NAfME believes any Perkins reauthorization should go.

-Last week, the House of Representatives introduced almost identical legislation from last year’s bill, once again leaving out ESSA’s “well-rounded” definition.
-The bill passed the Education and Workforce Committee and awaits floor action in the House.
+Last week, the House of Representatives introduced almost identical legislation from last year’s bill, once again leaving out ESSA’s well-rounded definition.
+A mark-up on the bill will take place this Wednesday.
 The Senate, with still over 100 political nominations to consider, will not immediately consider Perkins reauthorization.
 NAfME staff have been making the rounds to meet lawmakers in both chambers, and on both sides of the aisle, to ensure that the mention of “well-rounded education” be included in the reauthorization of Perkins for both state and local CTE plans.